Get

 Image by: Alex Zotov, Shutterstock

-4. Let Them Physically Meet, But With Caution
+4. Let Them Choose If They Want To Meet, But With Caution

 At this stage, you’ll want to have your dog on a leash for safety.
-Monitor the kitten’s reaction toward your dog to determine their reaction.
+Monitor the kitten’s body language toward your dog to determine their reaction.
 If your kitten is too scared, back off and try again later.
-The same goes for your dog if there are any signs of aggression.
+The same goes for your dog if there are any signs of uncertainty or excitement.
 Remember not to rush anything and reward acceptable behavior.
+Give both animals plenty of time and space, as this step should not be rushed.
 It can take time for the two to acclimate to one another, and that’s completely normal—consistency and patience are key.
+Don’t force any interaction, but let the kitten decide if they want to come any closer at this stage or not.

 5. Have Supervised Meetings With Your Dog

 It may take some time getting to this point, but it’s time to proceed with caution once it arrives.
-Try letting the two be in the same room without your dog on a leash.
-You’ll want to monitor closely for any signs of aggression from either animal.
-Also, remember to reward your dog with good behavior.
+Try letting the two be in the same room with your dog on a very loose leash and generally non restricted movement.
+You’ll want to monitor closely for any signs of uncertainty or aggression from either animal.
+Also, remember to reward both animals for good behavior.

-If your dog ignores your commands and fixates on the kitten, remove the dog from the room.
+If any of the animals show a stressed or fearful body language, stop the introduction and go back a step.
 It’s important to remember never to leave the two unsupervised, even if they seem to be getting along famously.
-You never know when the tide will turn, so it’s best to be safe and cautious.
+You never know when the tide may turn, so it’s best to be safe and cautious.

 Small cat / Kitten with australian shepherd